DIY Book Club

 For Summer 2021, Slow Food Denver has compiled a list of 8 books that dive into issues that affect Equity, Inclusion and Justice in our food system today.
 We invite you to learn and share with us in the multitude of possibilities for a more equitable, healthy and just food system.

-Whether you’ve been a part of a book club or this will be your first time, if you’re focusing on the below recommended book list, it’s important you invite friends, family and colleagues that are interested in a food-centric book club.
+Whether you’ve been a part of a book club or this will be your first time, if you’re focusing on one of our below recommended book lists, it’s important you invite friends, family and colleagues that are interested in a food-centric book club.
 Consider contacting people who’ve met through Slow Food Denver to join or to co-lead the book club with you.

 There are a few key questions to work out to start a successful book club:

 - How many members should you invite?